 Sharpening for printing:

 When I sharpen an image to send to the photo lab I always sharpen it more than I would normally.
 The reason for this is that the printing process inherently involves some loss of sharpness.
-A little tip that I picked up a while ago was to view my images in PSCS at 50% when sharpening an image to send to the lab.
+A little tip that I picked up a while ago was to view my images in PS at 50% when sharpening an image to send to the lab.
 The result is that the image gets over-sharpened just enough to balance out the softening process of the printing.

 Sharpening for the web: